 Your health insurance plan may reimburse 60-80% of your therapy session fees, and many plans will reimburse at 100% after your out of network deductible is met.
 We can provide you with a monthly superbill to submit to your insurance for possible reimbursement for individual sessions.
 We will also help you figure out your out-of-network benefits.
 Please contact us directly with any questions, to discuss fees, or to schedule a free consultation.

-If you choose to contact your insurance provider to confirm your out-of-network mental health benefits with us, please call the number on the back of your insurance card.
+If you prefer to contact your insurance provider to confirm your out-of-network mental health benefits with us, please call the contact number on the back of your insurance card.
 Here is a list of questions you can ask your insurance provider.

 GOOD FAITH ESTIMATE Information: Under Section 2799B-6 of the Public Health Service Act, health care providers and health care facilities are required to inform individuals who are not enrolled in a plan or coverage or a Federal health care program, or not seeking to file a claim with their plan or coverage both orally and in writing of their ability, upon request or at the time of scheduling health care items and services, to receive a “Good Faith Estimate” of expected charges.